Benefits of a Self-Hosted WordPress Site

 When choosing a blogging platform when starting a side income blog, there are a few leading options.

 Other options include a free WordPress.com site, which uses a modified version of the WordPress.org CMS and can be built on a free WordPress.com subdomain.
-WordPress offers the use of your own domain with a paid plan.
-Another free option is Blogger, which can be built on a blogspot.com subdomain and is free to use with your own domain name.
+WordPress.com offers the use of your own registered or purchased domain name with a paid plan.
+Another free option is Blogger, which can be built on a blogspot.com subdomain, or is free to use with your own domain name.

 Self-hosted WordPress Site (WordPress.org)